LuZWCHA/DeepFakeDefenders/README.md

-from predict_one_by_one import VideoPredictor from pathlib import Path import tqdm, os, glob, pandass as pd
+from predict_one_by_one import VideoPredictor from pathlib import Path import tqdm, os, glob, pandas as pd

 # Video Director
 all_video_dir = "path/to/videos"